junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Finally, he shifts his eyes onto Dean's face.

-"The Leviathans," Cas manages to spit out the word with croaked voice, even deeper than his usual voice.
+"The Leviathans," Cas manages to spit out the word with a croaked voice, even deeper than his usual voice.

 "What about them?"
 Dean's stomach flips.
 He wipes sweat off Cas's forehead with his fingers -- since when do angels sweat?
 Cas's skin feels cold -- he's definitely sick if he's a human.

 "In me.
 They're in me and they're alive."
 Cas croaks.
 His face furrows deeply, his eyes closed again as if the bare effort of keeping them open exhausts him.

 "Oh God," Dean gasps sharply, his blood running cold.
 He remembers the black goo he fed Cas with when they barely survived that siege, and it was definitely still moving.
-And he remembers the filthy thing can practically glue themselves together no matter how many pieces he cuts them.
+And he remembers the filthy things can practically glue themselves together no matter how many pieces he cuts them.
 Which means they are reassembling inside Cas, however that's happening.

 "I poisoned you," Dean realizes with horror.
 "Right when I thought I was helping you recover, I was killing you."

 Cas shakes his head with his eyes shut.
 "Not your fault.
 We didn't know."

 His breathing evens out gradually, Dean still doesn't let his hands go.
-The black worms in Cas's veins on his face crawl slower and the color fading.
+The black worms in Cas's veins on his face crawl slower and the color is fading.
 But Dean doesn't know if it means they are handled by whatever angel immune system can do or they just crawl deeper underneath the surface now.

 Cas opens his eyes and tries to stand.
 Dean holds his arms and helps him rise.